KacieAhmed/Alchemy-TakeHome/README.md

 * The first step is to set up a node.js project.
 You can download node.js [here](https://nodejs.org/en/download/).

-* Once you have downloaded node.js, make sure to check if it installed properly by running the following commands in your terminal
+* Once you have downloaded node.js, make sure to check if it installed properly by running the following command in your terminal:

  ```
  node -v